oframe/ibl-converter/readme.md

 Made for use with the [OGL PBR example](https://oframe.github.io/ogl/examples/?src=pbr.html) shader, however can be plugged into any framework.

 ### Supported input types:
- - *.hdr (Radiance)*, which outputs a *.png* in *RGBM* format.
+ - *.hdr (Radiance/RGBE)*, which outputs a *.png* in *RGBM* format.
 This conversion takes the HDR (high dynamic range) values  and converts them into the RGBA channels of an 8bit PNG (8bit per channel = 32bits); the output PNG will likely look mostly transparent when previewed directly.

  - *.jpg/.png (sRGB)* bitmap, which outputs a *.png* in *sRGB* format.
 This is an SDR (standard dynamic range) format.